munnasingh99/made-template/project/project-plan.md

 ## Main Question

 <!-- Think about one main question you want to answer based on the data. -->
-How has the adoption of renewable energy sources impacted greenhouse gas emissions in Europe over the last two decades?
+How has the adoption of renewable energy sources impacted greenhouse gas emissions in Europe over the last decade?
 ## Description

 <!-- Describe your data science project in max.
 200 words.
 Consider writing about why and how you attempt it. -->